lilo4591/game-of-life-client/README.md

-# Welcome the game of life
+# Welcome the game of life client implementation

 This app is built with react and remix.